alikrc/EcommerceApp/README.md

-This project is an example ecommerce application based on microservice architecture and runs in docker.
+This project is an example e-commerce application based on microservice architecture and runs in docker.

 Basket and Identity apis implemented.
 Docker with linux containers required to run.